ExelentOS/exelentos-installer/README.md

-# vitunix-calamares
+# ExelentOS installer

-calamares installer config for vitunix os
+just the config for calamares :)

+## installing

+why tf are you going to install this, it works like aur :/